 My Best Tips to Find Freelance Writing Gigs

-We’ve covered the basics on what jobs not to take, and what to look for.
-But, how do you go about actually finding the ones you want?
+We’ve covered the basics on what jobs not to take and what to look for.
+But how do you go about actually finding the ones you want?

-Here are my best three tips for landing good freelance writing gigs.
+Here are my three best tips for landing good freelance writing gigs.

 1. Pitch!
 Even if you aren’t 100% qualified

 Challenge yourself to apply to more gigs, even if there are a couple of bullet points in the job description you don’t meet.
-You must:

-- Sound confidence in your pitch.
-Don’t be wishy washy.
+- Sound confident.
+Don’t be wishy-washy.

-- Use terms like “quick learner” or “similar experience” if they apply
+- Use terms like “quick learner” or “similar experience” if they apply.

 Wondering where to find gigs?

+If you’re bootstrapping your business, free job boards are a better place to start.
 Don’t let a lack of funds convince you that you can’t find decent freelance writing gigs!

 Other writers are not your competition.
 They are your coworkers.
-Treat them as such and you never know what friendships you’ll create.
+Treat them as such, and you never know what friendships you’ll create.
 Or how you’ll get some great leads from these other writers.

 You can also cold pitch companies.
-If the thought terrifies you, think about local businesses you know you could create content for, and start there.
+If the thought terrifies you, think about local businesses for which you could create content, and start there.
 Having some background information about the type of content you’d create can help give you confidence.
-Then you can branch out into other businesses.

 Here are some other places to find freelance writing gigs: